sz2404/PUI2018_sz2404/HW5_sz2404/HW5_sz2404_Part_2_README.md

 ### Major plot for literature selected Logistic Regression:

 ### Collaboration:
 I worked with Chang (Angel) Liu on this part together searching for literature in PLOS One.
+We decided on the statistical analysis method that we both interested in and search for a few potential journals.
+We reviewed the abstracts, relevant figures, and figure explanations together.

 ### Reference for picture formatting in md files:
 https://stackoverflow.com/questions/14675913/changing-image-size-in-markdown